 Used mainly as an aromatic condiment and flavoring additive in a wide variety of cuisines, sweet and savoury dishes, breakfast cereals, snackfoods, and traditional foods, the aroma and flavor of cinnamon derive from its essential oil and principal component, cinnamaldehyde, as well as numerous other constituents, including eugenol.

 It is used in the preparation of chocolate, especially in Mexico.
-Cinnamon is often used in savoury dishes of chicken and lamb.
-In the United States, cinnamon and sugar are often used to flavour cereals, bread-based dishes, such as toast, and fruits, especially apples; a cinnamon-sugar mixture is sold separately for such purposes.
-It is also used in Turkish cuisine for both sweet and savoury dishes.
+Cinnamon is often used in savory dishes of chicken and lamb.
+In the United States, cinnamon and sugar are often used to flavor cereals, bread-based dishes, such as toast, and fruits, especially apples; a cinnamon-sugar mixture is sold separately for such purposes.
+It is also used in Turkish cuisine for both sweet and savory dishes.
 Cinnamon can also be used in pickling and Christmas drinks such as eggnog.